lewisgit/toy_amm/README.md

 To use ToyAMM, please follow the instructions provided in this document.

 # About Store Fungbile Token Metadata
+I implement the version that stores token metadata on the branch `metadata`.
 After some considerations, I don't think it is necessary to store FT's metadata, because we can retrieve metadata simply by call `ft_metadata` of the FT contract.
-I think it is not a good idea to do cross-contract call in init function.
-And a little bit redundant to call another function to store metadata.
 Additionally, AMM only cares about its reserves in u128, exchange formula doesn't involve decimals.
 Decimals, ticker, and symbols are irrelevant information.
-So to keep the contract clear and simple, I didn't implement functions for getting Fungible Token's metadata on my ToyAMM.
+So to keep the contract clear and simple, I didn't implement on branch main, but you can check another version on branch `metadata`.

 # Prerequisite
 ## Environment Setup